 As the name suggests a preamplifier circuit pre-amplifies a very small signal to some specified level that can be further amplified by an attached power amplifier circuit.
 It basically acts like a buffer stage between the input small signal source and a power amplifier.
 A preamplifier is used in applications where the input signal is too small and a power amplifier is unable to detect this small signal without a preamplifier stage.

-The post explains 5 preamplifier circuits which can be quickly made using a couple of transistors (BJTs) and a few resistors.
+In this post I have explained 5 preamplifier circuits which can be quickly made using a couple of transistors (BJTs) and a few resistors.
 The first idea is based on the request presented by Mr. Raveesh.

 Circuit Objectives and Requirements